Applications are currently closed. Please check back in May 2021.

 Curators invite an artist to create a temporal project for the site through this program.

-Due to the high number of submissions we receive, we respond only to those artists whose work fits the programs being planned.
+Our past programs comprising our indoor concert series in Armor Hall from October to April and outdoor concert series on Wave Hill’s grounds on select summer evenings can be found here.
+Listen to playlists and experience more past performances here.
+Artists with projects that address the natural world are welcome to submit proposals for future consideration.
+Due to the high number of submissions we receive, we would respond only to those artists whose work fits the programs to be planned.
 All unsolicited performing arts proposals must be sent through our submissions form.